Competitor race rules

 Q – Can I wear my GPS Watch?

-Q – How do I change a team members details?
+Q – How do I change the team captain

-Q – How can we make team changes after midnight on Wednesday 5th February 2020 (for South Island) / Wednesday 18th March 2020 (for the North Island)?
+Q – How can we make team changes after entries close at midnight on Wednesday 5th February 2020 (for South Island) / Wednesday 18th March 2020 (for the North Island)?

 A – Please print out the attached form here complete and bring with you when your team comes to registration to pick up your race box.